 Questions regarding graduation should be directed to Sue Bollis, Commencement Coordinator, at 414-817-5537.
-Seating is open - no tickets are distributed for the FHS Commencement.
+Seating is open - no tickets are distributed for the FHS Commencement but we recommend no more than 6 guests per family to allow adequate space for all.

 - Graduates should plan to be at the Milwaukee County Sports Complex (MCSC) no later than 1:00 p.m. to prepare for line up.

 - The Commencement procession will start at 2:00 p.m.
 Any guest not seated at that time will be held at the open area inside the entrance and will be seated upon the completion of the procession.
 Please plan accordingly.
-Please – no balloons or large signs inside the complex
+No balloons or large signs allowed inside the Commencement room.

 - Photos will be taken by a professional photographer as each graduate crosses the stage and receives their diploma cover, and a second photo will be taken in a more formal pose with diploma and class flower.
 These photos will be available to view online and will be available for purchase (optional).
 In addition, FHS creates a video of the entire Commencement which is available in the school office about 10 days after graduation.